 Internships come in many different forms: paid, unpaid, sometimes with academic credit (sometimes not), in person or virtual, during in the academic year in Champaign-Urbana, or abroad in the summer.

 The college supports many internship programs that allow students to develop leadership and professional skills.

 LAS 101/102/122 internships

-These interns facilitate and manage a section of the course, and serve as mentos to the students in the section.
+These interns facilitate and manage a section of the course, and serve as mentors to the students in the section.
 Interns receive additional leadership and professional development experiences.
-Learn more about LAS 101: Freshman Seminar internships, LAS 102: Transfer Advantage internships, and LAS 122: Honors Freshman Seminar internships.
+Learn more about LAS 101: Design Your First Year Experience internships, LAS 102: Transfer Advantage internships, and LAS 122: Honors Freshman Seminar internships.

 ATLAS Internship Program